How To Choose the Right Sunscreen: Understanding SPF, UVA/UVB & More

 Sun Protection Factor, SPF

-The SPF number is a measure of a sunscreens ability to block out the sun’s rays.
-The higher the number means more protection to a certain degree, but no sunscreen can block 100 percent of the sun.
-SPF is only a guide in terms of protection from the sun’s rays, as many other variables go into actual sun protection (ie. thickness of application, frequency of application, water/sweat, etc).
-Many skin care experts agree that SPF 30 or above is what to look for on the bottle.
+The SPF number is a measure of a sunscreen’s ability to block out the sun’s rays.
+The higher the number, the more protection it provides to a certain degree, but no sunscreen can block 100% of the sun.
+SPF is only a guide for protection from the sun’s rays, as many other variables go into actual sun protection (e.g., thickness and frequency of application, water/sweat, etc.).

 Ultraviolet A, UVA

-UVA is a component of sun light that contributes to wrinkles and skin cancer.
+UVA is a component of sunlight that contributes to wrinkles and skin cancer.
 UVA is not visible to the human eye.
-It penetrates deep into the skin, but not the major factor for sun burns.
-UVA accelerates wrinkles (ie. photoaging) and skin cancer by damaging collagen and elastic tissue of the deeper dermis.
+It penetrates deeply into the skin, but it’s not the major factor in sunburn.
+UVA accelerates wrinkles (i.e., photoaging) and skin cancer by damaging collagen and elastic tissue of the deeper dermis.

 Ultraviolet B, UVB

-UVB is another component of sun light that is not visible to the human eye.
-This ray is more intense than UVA, but only penetrates the top layers of skin (ie. epidermis).
-UVB is more responsible for sun burns, in addition to causing skin cancers.
-Both types of UV radiation produce genetic mutations in the skin’s DNA that can lead to skin cancer.
+UVB is another component of sunlight that is not visible to the human eye.
+This ray is more intense than UVA but only penetrates the top layers of the skin (the epidermis).
+UVB is more responsible for sunburns, in addition to causing skin cancers.
+Both types of UV radiation can cause genetic mutations in the skin’s DNA, leading to skin cancer.

 Broad Spectrum

 This term on sunscreen bottles means that it protects against both UVA and UVB rays.
-It’s an important feature that your sunscreen should have, otherwise you won’t be sufficiently protected.
+It’s an important feature your sunscreen should have; otherwise, you won’t be sufficiently protected.

 Chemical

 No sunscreen is waterproof.
-Rather, sunscreens can vary on its water resistance.
+Rather, sunscreens can vary in their water resistance.
 FDA labeling notes how long a sunscreen can last in the water (or sweating) before reapplication.
-Even if you haven’t been in the water, one should reapply sun screens routinely every 2 hours.

 Sport, Swim, Splash